 For students who enroll in the fall of any year, on-line courses as listed below will be offered to allow a student to complete the on-line MBA in two years.
 If a student misses a course in one of the scheduled times, the student may have to wait for the cycle to repeat before being able to take it.
-Students can however, with chair's permission, arrange to take the course in some other format if offered.
+Students can however, with Chairman's permission, arrange to take the course in some other format if offered.
 Another feature of the on-line MBA is that a student must complete all required 500-level courses before enrolling in MBA650 Capstone with one exception, MBA585 Special Topics.
-Students enrolling in the on-line program in either spring or summer will work out a study plan with MBA program staff and advisors.
+Students enrolling in the on-line program in either spring or summer will work out a study plan with MBA program staff and advisers.

-Two Year StudyFALLPlan for fallCoursesenrollees SPRING Courses SUMMER Courses
+Two Year Study FALL SPRING SUMMER

+Plan for fall Courses Courses Courses

+enrollees

 Year 1 MBA 500 MBA 501 MBA 503

-MBA 508 MBA 508 MBA 504
+MBA 506 MBA 508 MBA 504

 Year 2 MBA 509 MBA 507 MBA 585

 MBA 610 MBA 612 MBA 650